Kaprizov caps hat trick in OT as Wild beat Blue Jackets 3-2

+“I work hard.
+So does the rest of the team,” Kaprizov said through an interpreter.
+“At the end of the day, we all come out, we play 60 minutes and do our best.
+I don’t like to be singled out.
+I don’t like to be compared, but I just go out there and do my job.
+Sometimes it goes in and sometimes I get a couple goals but ultimately I just kind of play my game.”

-Marc-Andre Fleury stopped 22 of 24 shots for the Wild, who trailed 2-0 heading into the third period.
+Marc-Andre Fleury stopped 22 shots for the Wild, who trailed 2-0 heading into the third period before Kaprizov took over.

-The Wild have earned points in eight of their previous nine games (6-1-2), but their offensive has been sputtering, averaging just 1.7 goals over their previous 10 contests.
+The Wild have earned points in eight of their last nine games (6-1-2), but their offense has been sputtering, averaging just 1.7 goals over their previous 10 contests.

 Those struggles continued for two periods against Columbus, which has allowed more goals than all but three teams in the NHL this season.
 Merzlikins blanked them through the first 40 minutes before Kaprizov scored twice in the first six minutes of the third to tie the game.

 First, Kaprizov tipped home a shot directly in front of the net to get Minnesota on the board at 1:15 of the third.
-Then, with Minnesota on its first power-play of the game, Foudy was sent off for high sticking Wild defenseman Calen Addison in the face.
+Then, with Minnesota on its first power-play of the game, Foudy was sent off for high sticking Addison in the face.

-Just as the 5-on-3 was about to expire, Kaprizov scooped up a loose puck in the slot and wired a wrist shot past Merzlikins for his 36th goal of the season.
+Just as the 5-on-3 was about to expire, Kaprizov scooped up a loose puck in the slot and wired a wrist shot past Merzlikins.

 Kaprizov nearly completed his hat trick in regulation with a breakaway later in the period, but after making a nifty spin move to shake a defender, his shot beat Merzlikins but hit the post.